Why are we not already living in the home of the future?

 Several innovations are gearing up to change this.
 Emerging technologies such as 5G, AI, and voice control are creating synergies that will allow for more passive responses that will evolve and build off each other over time.
 Currently, you may wake up in the morning and say, “Alexa, turn on my coffee pot,” and then, “Alexa, turn on the lights in my kitchen.”
 But the ideal scenario would be to just say, “Alexa, start my morning.”
 By taking a thematic approach to connected products we can broaden our expectations and find new ways they can help our lives.

-The this type of theme-based synchronization can provide real value to help a person in need.
+This type of theme-based synchronization can provide real value to help a person in need.
 For example, migraine sufferers have a routine to prepare when they feel a headache coming on: dimming the lights; asking a loved one for help; perhaps informing their doctor or their job.
 Instead of doing these things sequentially, activating multiple tasks at once by saying “Hey Google, prepare for a migraine” would greatly improve this process for someone who is in tremendous pain, and just wants to lie down.

 Today, our homes probably contain a jumble of one-off devices that do a specific thing very well, but don’t work together.
 This array of products from different manufacturers can create siloed rather than seamless experiences.